 Prospective vendors are NOT allowed to buy out the booth of another vendor who has already been accepted to our festival.
 Booths may not be shared/split between two vendors.
 We reserve the right to decline festival participation to any vendor at any time.

 EVENT HUB HELP CENTER and REGISTRATION TIPS

-This is our first year using EventHub for the Crab Festival and we appreciate your willingness to learn this system with us.
-We are excited to explore all of the opportunities this will open up for us.
+This is our second year using EventHub for the Crab, Seafood & Wine Festival and we appreciate your willingness to learn this system with us.
+We are excited to explore all of the opportunities this platform will open up for us.
 We hope that you appreciate the efficiencies it offers, too.